alecejones/alecejones.github.io/hidden_features.markdown

 Houses will be reordered first based on the number of castles they control, and secondly by number of overall territories controlled.
 Players with 5 castles are shown in orange, and 6 are shown in red (and about to win, watch out!).

 ![Map](/assets/img/house_order.png)

-## Resolve march orders

-After you have choosen a target area for one of your units, this area cannot be used by other units anymore.
-You have to select all the units you want to move to this area at once.